dsl-logo

 Loan term

-Your car loan repayments go toward paying down the amount you borrowed (the finance principal) AND the interest charged by the lender.
+Your car loan repayments go toward paying down the amount you borrowed (the principal) and the interest charged by the lender.

 Lenders typically calculate car loan interest daily based on the current loan balance that day.